apbd/Clock/README.md

 # Clock
-A working realtime analog and digital clock.
+Realtime analog and digital clock made using Unity.